openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 See template for guidelines/instructions.

+### Dev Preview -> Tech Preview

+- Ability to utilize the enhancement end to end
+- End user documentation, relative API stability
+- Sufficient test coverage
+- Gather feedback from users rather than just developers
+- Enumerate service level indicators (SLIs), expose SLIs as metrics
+- Write symptoms-based alerts for the component(s)

+### Tech Preview -> GA

+- More testing (upgrade, downgrade, scale)
+- Sufficient time for feedback
+- Available by default
+- Backhaul SLI telemetry
+- Document SLOs for the component
+- Conduct load testing
+- User facing documentation created in [openshift-docs](https://github.com/openshift/openshift-docs/)

+**For non-optional features moving to GA, the graduation criteria must include end to end tests.**

+### Removing a deprecated feature

+- Announce deprecation and support policy of the existing feature
+- Deprecate the feature

 ## Upgrade / Downgrade Strategy

-In-place upgrades and downgrades will not be supported for this first iteration and will be addressed as a separate feature in another enhancement.
+In-place upgrades and downgrades will not be supported for this first iteration, and will be addressed as a separate feature in another enhancement.
 Upgrades will initially only be achieved by redeploying the machine and its workload.

 ## Version Skew Strategy